Sayantan-s/iv-sl/README.md

 - Normalized State shape
 - Lazy compilation (Easy cold starts)

-### Tables
+### TradeOffs

-- Could have used proper semanticity for tables
+- Could have used proper semanticity for tables.
+- Could have kept the data table filters state colocated to a component, didn't because if it's a highly interactive dashboard, one might need to decouple the business logic from the view + global state might come in handy whereever in the application.